alextobias/morf-mwe-alex-readme/Creating_A_Job.md

 To do this, it walks the user through the simple minimum working example (MWE), which can be found here: [MORF MWE](https://github.com/pcla-code/morf-job-mwe)

+Some of the notes here have been drawn from the [MORF documentation](https://educational-technology-collective.github.io/morf/documentation/), which is also a great resource.

 ## Overview
 MORF is a platform where researchers can construct and evaluate predictive models from raw MOOC platform data.